mixOmicsTeam/mixOmics-Vignette/docs/05-Pintegration.md

 #### Correlation circle plot

 We can examine our molecular signature selected with MINT sPLS-DA.
-The correlation circle plot, presented in Section 2.2, highlights the contribution of each selected transcript to each component (close to the large circle), and their correlation (clusters of variables) in Figure \@ref(fig:MINT-var-col):
+The correlation circle plot, presented in Module 2, highlights the contribution of each selected transcript to each component (close to the large circle), and their correlation (clusters of variables) in Figure \@ref(fig:MINT-var-col):

 ```r